Cultural Immersion Opportunities

 The M.Ed. in Higher Education program places an emphasis on cultural diversity and the growing internationalization of our local, state, national and global societies.
 To this end, Grand Valley and faculty in the M.Ed. in Higher Education program encourage students to seek out opportunities which will help them develop competence in this critically important area.

-Two aspects of the academic program that can help students achieve this is through their practica experience and/or through one of our on-going study abroad opportunities.
+Two aspects of the academic program that can help students achieve this is through their practica experience and/or through one of our on-going cultural immersion opportunities.

 Students enrolled in the College Student Affairs Leadership program are required to complete two 150-hour practica experiences which could also be potentially completed in international settings.
 Students work with faculty and staff in the Padnos International Center to arrange for an international practicum experience.
 Limited opportunities are also available for students to apply to serve as assistant directors of faculty led study abroad programs.